 - ¼ cup extra-virgin olive oil

 - ¼ cup fresh squeezed lemon juice - about 1 lemon

 - 1-2 lemons - sliced

 - 2 tablespoons capers

 - ½ teaspoon sea salt - or kosher salt

 - Large cast iron skillet

-- Combine the Sauvignon Blanc, olive oil, lemon juice, lemon slices, rosemary, capers, shallots and garlic in a large skillet (I used a 12” cast iron skillet).
-All of these ingredients will help build complex flavors for your salmon.
-Add enough water so the liquid reaches a depth of about 1 ½ inches of water.
-You want enough liquid for the salmon to be submerged in the aromatic poaching liquid.
-It took about 2 cups of water in my skillet.
-Bring to a boil over medium high heat, then turn it down to low heat (to where it’s barely simmering).
+- Combine the Sauvignon Blanc, olive oil, lemon juice, lemon slices, rosemary, capers, shallots and garlic in a large skillet.
+Add enough water so the salmon will be submerged (about 1 ½” of water).
+I needed approximately 2 cups of water.
+Bring to a boil over medium-high heat, then turn it down to allow simmer.

 - Rinse your salmon under cold water to remove the protective ice glaze.

-- Turn off the heat and add salmon to the liquid, skin side down, on the bottom of the pan.
-Make sure the salmon is submerged.
-If it’s not, you’ll want to add more water.
-Return heat to a simmer.
-Be sure the liquid simmers, but doesn’t boil.
+- Turn off the heat and add salmon to the liquid, skin side down, in the pan.
+If salmon isn’t submerged, add more water.
+Return heat to a simmer (don’t boil).

-- Once the salmon steaks are simmering, cover pan tightly and cook for 5-10 minutes (shorter for smaller pieces and longer for larger pieces).
-Turn off the heat and let the salmon rest in the liquid for 5 minutes or until the poached salmon is completely opaque.
+- Once everything is simmering, cover pan tightly and cook for 5-10 minutes.
+Turn off the heat and let the salmon rest in the liquid for 5minutes or until the poached salmon is completely opaque.
 It will take longer with larger pieces.

-- Remove salmon filets from the pan and serve with your favorite veggies and rice or potatoes.
+- Remove poached salmon filets from the pan and serve with your favorite sides.